 Firstly, a caveat about our experiences eating in restaurants in Romania with our dog.
 It was the middle of summer and we had beautiful weather every day, so we rarely even considered seeing if our dog was allowed to dine inside.

-We otherwise dined on outdoor terraces, from the capital, Bucharest, to the countryside, to the Danube Delta.
+We otherwise dined on outdoor terraces, whether in the capital, Bucharest, or in the countryside.
 At none of these places did we experience any issues with having a dog.
-Although I did spot one cafe in a fancy area of Bucharest, that had a no dogs sign.
-I’m not sure if that was referring to inside or out.
+Although I did spot one cafe in a fancy area of Bucharest that had a “no dogs” sign.
+I’m not sure if the sign was referring to inside or out.

 Taking a Dog on Public Transport in Romania

-Looking at the rules published online, all size dogs are generally allowed on trains in Romania, while only smaller dogs are allowed on urban transport such as in Bucharest.
+Looking at the rules published online, all size dogs are generally allowed on trains in Romania, plus on most forms of urban transport, such as in Bucharest.

-The full rules for the Romania train operator CFR Calatori are listed here.
-Small pets that are “carried/kept on the arms” can travel for free, while larger dogs require a leash and muzzle, and can only travel in 2nd class coaches.
-In this case they require a half-fare ticket.
-If you don’t have a ticket for the dog, on-board the train you will instead be issued with a full-fare ticket.
+The full rules for the Romania train operator CFR Calatori are listed here and here.
+Small pets that are being carried in a cage can travel for free, while larger dogs require a leash and muzzle, can only travel in 2nd class coaches, and require a half-fare ticket.

-Two additional caveats: firstly, if any of the other travellers on the train protest about your dog, the conductor will either relocate you or, if “justified”, may prohibit the animal from travelling on the train.
-There is also a prohibition against dangerous dogs and additional requirements for travelling with some types of dogs (such as Rottweilers and American Staffordshire terriers).
-Check the full rules if these may apply to your dog.
+However, if any other travellers on the train protest about your dog, the conductor will either relocate you or may even prohibit the animal from travelling on the train.
+Plus there is a prohibition against dangerous dogs and additional requirements for travelling with some types of dogs (such as Rottweilers and American Staffordshire terriers).

 The largest public transport network in Romania is in Bucharest.
 There the metro system is run by Metrorex and surface transport (buses and trams) is run by STB.